 How to Help French Bulldog Live a Happy and Long Life

-If you own Frenchie or planning to adopt one, there are essential things you need to remember.
+If you own a Frenchie or planning to adopt one, there are essential things you need to remember.
 The first important thing is that breeding parents must always be tested for preventable health issues.
 Trusted breeders must conduct all possible tests for such breed to be able to reduce the possible health issues.
-All health problems do not necessarily need to be tested for, but even so, selecting a breeder who takes time conducting health tests helps you end up with healthier French bulldog.
+All health problems do not necessarily need to be tested for, but even so, selecting a breeder who takes time conducting health tests helps you end up with a healthier French bulldog.
 There are two tests commonly conducted, and these are hip tests and eye tests.

 The eye tests must be done on breeding stock, and these usually include hereditary cataract tests and eye health problems.

 Hip scoring is another test available to determine the possibility of hip dysplasia.
 Trusted breeders must be able to give scores to the potential parents of the puppy.
 Conducting tests is highly imperative in order to rule out preventable health concerns or issues.

 Make sure to get your French bulldog from a reliable breeder or from a licensed facility.
 The breeders must be highly experienced, licensed and ensure conducting tests on the health of breeding stock.
 As soon as you have your puppy, there are a thing that you need to do to keep it safe and healthy.

 Things to Follow Up If You Want to Help Frenchie Live Long:

 - Make sure that it follows a healthy diet.
 Be mindful of the foods you give because some French bulldogs have food allergies.
 The dog’s diet must be appropriate for its age.